kapazan/clarusway-clarusway-aws-devops-DE-05/DevOps/hands-on/Terraform/S1_terraform-01_Installation_Basic_Operations/README.md

 - Go to the AWS console, check the S3 bucket.
 Then check the `terraform.tfstate` and `terraform.tfstate.backup` file.

 - Now we will use `terraform plan -out namewhateveryouwant`.
 This command will create an execution plan and it will save it in a file.
 It will be a binary file.
-Lets comment the EC2 instance resource block.
+Lets ``comment`` the ``EC2 instance resource block``.

 ```bash
 terraform plan -out=justs3